Skip to main content

 Cook the brown sugar and the cold water in a heavy saucepan for about 15 minutes, stirring till all the sugar is dissolved.
 Then add the other ingredients and cook for 35 minutes while stirring with a wooden spoon.

-Cook all of the ingredients in a saucepan for about 5 minutes, stirring till everything melts.
-As with the golden syrup, pour it into a sealable jar or bottle, allow it to cool for a few hours before sealing, and store it in a cool dark place.
+Cook all the ingredients in a saucepan for about 5 minutes, stirring until everything melts.
+As with the golden syrup, pour it into a sealable jar or bottle, allow it to cool for a few hours before sealing, and store it in a cool, dark place.

 Easy!
-Fudge can be stored at room temperature in an airtight container, lasting up to two weeks.
-You can also store fudge in the freezer for several months, letting it thaw at room temperature before serving.
+Fudge can be stored at room temperature in an airtight container for up to two weeks.
+It can also be stored in the freezer for several months, thawing at room temperature before serving.